skenderidis/terraform_lab/lab-1/README.md

-## Exercise 1.4 - Delete infrastrucutre
+## Exercise 1.4 - Delete infrastructure

 1. Now let's delete the file that has been created.
 Run the `terraform destroy` command to remove all infratructure that has been created through this terraform script.